LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Mystery/Mystery.md

 ## Surface Information

 Surface information is the basic, concrete truth of a Mystery.
-This information is available upon a successful Revelation, whether or not the mage has lowered the Mystery’s Opacity rating with Scrutiny.
+This information is available upon a successful [[Revelation]], whether or not the mage has lowered the Mystery’s [[Opacity]] rating with [[Scrutiny]].

 ---

 _In general, surface information should include the following:_
 - Whether the Mystery is the result of Awakened magic.
-- If so, what Arcana were involved and the Signature Nimbus of the caster (unless it was cast using a Rote).
+- If so, what Arcana were involved and the [[Signature Nimbus]] of the caster (unless it was cast using a Rote).
 - Roughly how old the Mystery is (hours, days, months, years, centuries).
 - Optionally, what Practice created the Mystery (if a non-Supernal Mystery, then what Practice the Mystery most closely resembles).

 ## Deep Information

 Deep information is the truth of a Mystery, the intent, the Supernal resonance.
-This information only presents itself if the mage unravels the Mystery’s Opacity and then succeeds in a Revelation.
+This information only presents itself if the mage unravels the Mystery’s [[Opacity]] and then succeeds in a [[Revelation]].
 The Storyteller can arrange deep information in a number of ways, depending on the Mystery in question and the needs of the story.

-One possibility is for all of the deep information to be available only after all of the Opacity is stripped away.
-This means that the character cannot learn anything other than surface information without reducing Opacity to 0, at which point the truth becomes clear.
-This is appropriate for low-Opacity Mysteries that do not have much in the way of deep information (lingering spells that the caster made no effort to hide) or, conversely, Mysteries that require full context and understanding to truly process.
-This method requires that the mage perform a successful Revelation after undoing the Mystery’s Opacity in order to gain the deep information.
+One possibility is for all of the deep information to be available only after all of the [[Opacity]] is stripped away.
+This means that the character cannot learn anything other than surface information without reducing [[Opacity]] to 0, at which point the truth becomes clear.
+This is appropriate for low-[[Opacity]] Mysteries that do not have much in the way of deep information (lingering spells that the caster made no effort to hide) or, conversely, Mysteries that require full context and understanding to truly process.
+This method requires that the mage perform a successful [[Revelation]] after undoing the Mystery’s [[Opacity]] in order to gain the deep information.

-Another method is to parcel out information each time the mage lowers the Mystery’s Opacity.
+Another method is to parcel out information each time the mage lowers the Mystery’s [[Opacity]].
 This means that even if the mage doesn’t have the time or ability to fully understand a Mystery, she can learn something about it, perhaps enough to move the story forward and give her a new avenue of approach.
-With this method, the mage gains information as Scrutiny progresses, without having to perform a Revelation.
+With this method, the mage gains information as [[Scrutiny]] progresses, without having to perform a [[Revelation]].

-A third method combines the previous two, granting minimal information as the mage unravels Opacity, but still requiring a Revelation for the remainder of the deep information when the Scrutiny is complete.
+A third method combines the previous two, granting minimal information as the mage unravels [[Opacity]], but still requiring a [[Revelation]] for the remainder of the deep information when the [[Scrutiny]] is complete.

 In any case, the Storyteller controls how to parcel out deep information for Mysteries, and is under no restriction to be consistent.
 Mysteries do not follow patterns or rubrics; they are, by definition, unique and enigmatic.
 The Storyteller should make the decision for how to parcel out information for a given Mystery when she designs it, if for no other reason than to make her life easier when the characters actually come in contact with it